learn-co-curriculum/node-modules-path/README.md

 }
 ```

-Now change the code in importing files to this:
+Now change the code in the file which imports the module to this:

 ```js
 var accounts = require('accounts')